-- University degree of at least 180 ECTS (Bachelor's, Diplom, Magister, state examination) and grade 2.0 in relevant fields such as natural or social sciences, humanities, communication, journalism or art - Applicants with fewer than 210 ECTS must complete additional coursework or internships to make up the difference by the end of the 2nd semester - If applying from abroad, you will first need a preliminary review documentation (VPD, German for "Vorprüfungsdokumentation)" from an organization called "uniassist.de".
-Uni-assist will check your previous academic degrees and determine how they are graded in the German grade system. - Because this usually takes 4-6 weeks, we recommend that you do this as soon as possible (you can start at any time, before the Ansbach University of Applied Sciences application period starts on May 1st). - You will then use the uni-assist report to apply at the "PRIMUSS" application portal at Ansbach University of Applied Sciences, which will be open from May 1 - 31, 2025.
+- University degree of at least totalling 180 ECTS (Bachelor's, Diplom, Magister, state examination) and grade 2.0 in relevant fields such as natural or social sciences, humanities, communication, journalism or art. - Applicants with fewer than 210 ECTS must complete additional coursework or internships to make up the difference (by the end of the 2nd semester) - If applying from abroad, you will first need a preliminary review documentation (VPD, German for "Vorprüfungsdokumentation)" from an organization called "uniassist.de".
+Uni-assist will check your previous academic degrees and determine how they are graded in the German grade system. - Because this usually takes 4-6 weeks, we recommend that you do this as soon as possible (you can start at any time).
+Make sure to submit the VPD until July 15th; after that it may be too late to arrange the visa. - You will then use the uni-assist report to apply at the "PRIMUSS" application portal at Ansbach University of Applied Sciences, which will be open until June 15, 2025.